Vaazhl: Plot

 Prakash is horrified at the terrible turn of events and is left with no choice but to take Yathra with him.
-When questioned by the police, Yathra relays the entire story, that Prakash had sex with his mom and his real father is dead.
+When questioned by the police, Yathra relays the entire story, that Prakash had sex with his mother and his real father is dead.
 Prakash is arrested and the police also arrest a Bolivian woman Tanya, with fake passports and take them both to the police station.
 Tanya fights the cops and forces Prakash to escape along with Yathra.
 They reach a resort where Tanya helps Prakash calm down.
 In a bid to escape the police, she uses fake passports and takes Prakash and Yathra to Papua New Guinea.
-She encourages Prakash to travel, live his life and explore nature to achieve fulfillment in life.
+She encourages Prakash to travel, live his life and explore nature to achieve fulfilment in life.
 Their adventures take them across land, water, mountains and rivers to explore.

 Meanwhile in India, the police find a video confession from Yathramma proving Prakash's innocence.
 His parents try to reach him desperately, but Tanya, Yathra and Prakash travel to a remote village and spend time with the aborigines.
 Tanya receives a call to travel elsewhere, so she leaves Prakash and Yathra, knowing fully well that Prakash is now confident enough take care of himself.
 Prakash and Yathra then travel to another remote island and continue their adventure.
 On one such river rafting trips, their raft capsizes and Prakash is thrown off the river and goes down a waterfall.
 Yathra is stuck in the shallow water and moves to land by himself and wanders alone in the forest.
 Prakash gets his leg stuck under a rock and faints, but he regains consciousness and manages to get himself out of the water.
-He searches for Yathra and finally finds him, realizing that he has grown to love Yathra as his own child.
+He searches for Yathra and finally finds him, realising that he has grown to love Yathra as his own child.
 They travel back to India, where Prakash's family accepts Yathra.
 Prakash returns to work a transformed person and is able to achieve success.
 He fondly reminisces his experience with Yathramma and his adventures with Tanya, her words resounding in his mind, reminding him to take time off for himself no matter how important his work and family are.